miho/FXBenchmark01/README.md

 ## Questions ##

-- Does JavaFX use dirty region optimization such as Swing?
+- Does JavaFX use dirty region optimization like Swing?

 - Does it use additional image buffers like JCanvas3D in Java3D does?